diogotcorreia/master-thesis/docs/content/ch04-the-thing.typ

 === #TheTool CLI <thing:cli>

-// TODO explain commands

-The CLI contains various subcommands, of which the most important one is `e2e`, which runs the entire pipeline for a given dataset.
+The CLI contains various subcommands, of which the most important one is `e2e`, which runs the entire automated pipeline for a given dataset.
+Then, the subcommand `label` starts prompting the user to manually label the issues found, while the `summary` subcommand generates the `summary.json` file as previously explained.
-There are also subcommands `analyse` and `results`, which run the pipeline for a single project and analyse results from Pysa, respectively.
+There are also subcommands `analyse` and `results`, which run the pipeline for a single project and analyse results from Pysa, respectively, but will not be explained here as they simply execute parts of the actions carried out by `e2e`.
-For briefness, only the implementation of `e2e` will be explained, as the other subcommands use parts of this implementation as well.
-This subcommand takes a mandatory dataset file in the TOML format, and may take an optional _workdir_, of which the default is a temporary directory.
+For usage instructions, see @usage.

+==== Automated Pipeline

+The automated pipeline can be triggered by providing a dataset file to the `e2e` subcommand.
+#TheTool will then run until completion without human interaction, and
+report on which projects contain issues, that is, code that could be vulnerable to class pollution.
+To achieve this, a series of steps are performed sequentially, for each project in the dataset.

 Firstly, before any analysis can be done, the tool needs to fetch the code it wants to analyse.
+For @pypi repositories, it simply downloads the archive from the provided URL.
-To achieve this, it uses the GitHub repository and Git revision present in the dataset to download a tarball from `github.com/<repo>/archive/<rev>.tar.gz`.
+For GitHub repositories, it uses the repository name and Git revision present in the dataset to download a tarball from `github.com/<repo>/archive/<rev>.tar.gz`.
 This is then saved into the `workdir/tarballs` directory, so if the analysis is run again, there is no need to re-download the code.
-While GitHub is the only supported source for fetching code, the implementation and dataset format can be easily extended to support other sources in the future.
+While @pypi and GitHub are the only supported source for fetching code, the implementation and dataset format can be easily extended to support other sources in the future.
-Then, for each analysis, this code is unpacked into the `workdir/analysis/<dir>/src` directory, where `<dir>` is a directory named after the project being analysed and a timestamp, so that there can exist multiple directories for each project.
+Then, for each analysis, this code is unpacked into the `workdir/analysis/<dir>/src` directory, where `<dir>` is a directory named after the ID of the project being analysed and a timestamp, so that there can exist multiple directories for each project.

-Secondly, to handle resolving and installing dependencies,
+Secondly, to handle resolving and installing dependencies, when enabled,
 #TheTool uses uv, which has been chosen for its speed,
 ease of use, and support for modern Python features, such as #pep(751) (`pylock.toml`).